apugoneappu/ask_me_anything/README.md

 3. In a browser tab, open the Network URL displayed in your terminal.

 Done! 🎉

+## Contributing

+First of all, thank you for wanting to contribute to this work!
+I will try and make your job as easy as possible.

 ## Acknowledgements
 This repository has been built by modifying the [OpenVQA repository](https://github.com/MILVLG/openvqa/).